wvpv/dadverbs/Dadverbs.md

 5. <a id="11:5"></a> Just because a visible and vocal group agrees on an issue, doesn't mean it's correct.
 The majority can be wrong.
 The loudest voice may not even represent the majority.
 6. <a id="11:6"></a> Quietly call out hypocrisy.
 Start with yourself first.
 7. <a id="11:7"></a> True science is pragmatic -- always testing and asking questions in order to form a hypothesis.
 Hypotheses are not always facts.
+8. <a id="11:8"></a> Do it fairly or don't do it at all.
+9. <a id="11:8"></a> We could significantly reduce highway traffic fatalities by reducing the speed limit to 20 miles-per-hour.
+Why don't we?

 ## 12. Inner Life <a id="12"></a>